LoveCommunity/love.dart/README.md

 This effect will react to hole state change then trigger a save call.

 There is another important effect which use this trigger.
-Can you gusse what is it?
+Can you guess what is it?

 Hit: [Flutter] or [React].